 Lastly but not least, Evolv Fitness barbell pad is a bulky 1.25 thick bar cushion to use on those heavy squat days.
 This pad is specially designed to distribute the weight equally across your shoulders, protect your cervical spine and avoid injuries.

-It is 100% high density foam with a little bit of a different, more soft texture around the neck area.
-Closure is Velcro-free.
+It is 100% high-density foam with a little bit of a different, more soft texture around the neck area.
+The closure is Velcro-free.

 Speaking of closure, this pad doesn’t really close that much around the bar, regardless of its diameter.
 It is more like a ‘C’ shape.
 This is probably happening because the foam is so thick.
 So you may want to be extra careful when placing it on the bare and make sure it doesn’t come off when you are squatting.